×

 The first step you should take if you are facing continued creditor harassment is to take detailed notes of all the harassment.
 Keep track of any kind of correspondence you get whether it’s phone calls, emails and letters in the mail or anything else.
 After you have tracked the harassment the next thing you should do is contact your bankruptcy attorney.
 Your attorney can then start the necessary legal process with the courts to get the problem to stop.
 If a creditor still won’t stop then you can choose to take them to court and sue them for harassment along with emotional distress.

 Most creditors stop their collection efforts as soon as they learn that you have filed for bankruptcy.
 However, there are some that might continue trying even after a bankruptcy filing.
 No one who has filed for bankruptcy should have to deal with this behavior.
 Therefore, if you have already filed for bankruptcy but your creditors still won’t leave you alone, then you should contact your Merrillville bankruptcy lawyer for help.
-At the Whitten & Whitten we know that some creditors can be very tough to deal with.
+At Whitten & Whitten we know that some creditors can be very tough to deal with.
 However, we also know how to put a stop to these overzealous creditors that just won’t leave you alone.
 Please call us for help at 219-756-0555 if you are dealing with harassment from a creditor.
 You can also click here to contact us online.